src-d/blog/content/post/handshakes_pagerank.md

 Actually, Rob Pike never contributed to [cmars/oo](https://github.com/cmars/oo) and [cmars/tools](https://github.com/cmars/tools).
 The owner of those repos must have used `git filter-branch` or something similar to forge the history.
-This is why it is so hard to discover the real contributions in Git world!
+This is why it is so hard to distinguish the real contributions in Git world!

+#### Adjacency Matrix

 The contributions graph is [bipartite](https://en.wikipedia.org/wiki/Bipartite_graph) and is represented by an extremely sparse adjacency matrix: